-With his family's history of health problems, Phil knew that he needed to become a positive role model for his children.
+With his family's history of health problems, Phil knew he needed to become a positive role model for his children.
 So, with a goal in sight, he started on his fitness journey.
 Read on to learn how he shed 12% body fat!

 Before Before: